 The new Ferrata di Rocca Candelera extends into a rocky spur in the Lanzo Valleys.
 This prominence rises above the forest steeply over the village of Piazzette.
 The environment is wild, vertical with a suspension bridge and some overhanging sections.

-From the peak, turn right along a ridge path to a sign indicating the descent path.
-Return on a steep path with traverse sections on slippery grass.
-Follow the rare red marks on the trees.
-As you go down the path becomes easier and takes you back to the quarry (1h from the end of the ferrata - 4h 30' total).
+After we enjoyed the view on the closed peaks, from the top we turn right along a ridge path until a sign marking the descend path.
+You folloe the steep path with traverses on slippery grassYou follow the signs on the trees.
+As you descend the path becomes easier and leads us back to the crossroad of the approach (1h from the end of the route - ca 4h 30' total).

 The Rocca Candelera ferrata, like many ferratas in Piedmont, uses metal brackets and equipment in abundance.
 This greatly reduces the degree of difficulty of the route, making it passable even for hikers not particularly experienced in climbing techniques.
 Attention should be paid to some overhanging sections.

 The Ferrata della Rocca Candelera is the first ferrata in the Lanzo Valleys.
 To combine another via ferrata on the same day, it is necessary to leave early, given the length of this via ferrata and opt for one of the nearest via ferratas, however, about an hour's drive: the Ferrata di Pont Canavese, the Rocca Bianca Ferrata or the Ferrata Carlo Giorda.